Set missing currency rates for your crypto assets

 Tip: Many exchanges provide the currency rates of your trades, rewards, etc. directly in your transaction history.
 If this is not the case, you may be able to look up the unit price or rate of your cryptocurrency via other price sources such as so-called blockchain explorers.

 How can I set custom currency rates in Blockpit?

 In the Blockpit Web App, missing currency rates of your crypto assets are made visible and can be corrected as shown in the following example sequence:

 When calculating your tax report, the error "No fiat values for ASSET on DD.MM.YYYY" was detected.
 Click on the relevant ASSET to display all transactions affected by this error.

 In addition, the error is visible in the extended detail view of these transactions.

 Now the missing currency rate can be set by clicking on the affected incoming or outgoing asset quantity and selecting "Add Fiat Value".

 When setting the currency rate, the price per asset should be entered according to the corresponding point in time.
 If no specific price data is available, the opening or closing prices of the corresponding day can also be used as well.

-If the value is set, the error is fixed and the tax report can be recalculated.
-All acquisition and disposal costs of your crypto transactions can now be valued correctly and the tax report is available as a PDF download.
+Setting the value fixes the error and the tax report can be recalculated.
+All acquisition and disposal costs of your crypto transactions can now be valued correctly, and the tax report is available as a PDF download.

 Tip: Blockpit enables the automatic recording of different transaction types from simple trade to incoming security token dividends.
 If a transaction type consists of an incoming and outgoing asset (Trade: 1 ETH for 200 HNT) and if a currency rate is available for at least one of the two assets at time x, the missing currency rate or acquisition and disposal costs are derived automatically from the transaction counterpart.